-For salons, Instagram is your online look book of your work.
+For salons, Instagram is the online lookbook of your work.
 It allows new clients to understand if you’re the right salon for them and it keeps your salon top of mind with existing salons.

-The role of hashtags is to get your look book in front of more people.
+The role of hashtags is to get your lookbook in front of more people.
 More potential new clients.
-Hashtags is the tool Instagram has given you to contextualize your images so that people can discover your salon.
+Hashtags are the tool Instagram has given you to contextualize your images so that people can discover your salon.